Marketplace guide

 Work from the actual eBay frame

-Instead of a generic resize flow, the page starts from 1600 x 1600, the 1:1 frame, and the export treatment that tends to keep the listing safer.
+Instead of a generic resize flow, the page starts from 1600 x 1600, the 1:1 frame, and the export treatment that usually fits the listing best.

 Keep the whole product readable